 This service connects your genome to your past via an in-depth geographical ancestry exploration over three time periods.
 This involves testing your Y-DNA and mitochondrial DNA to get insights into your ancient ancestry, regional ancestry, and Hominin ancestry.
 This is a great service if you’re more interested in personal context than genealogical information.

 National Geographic Geno 2.0 uses Helix’s next-generation sequencing platform.
 You collect the sample using a Helix sample collection kit.
-The Helix kit is easy to use and has clear instructions that make it easy for first timers to use.
-The kit contains two swabs that you use to scrap the inside of your cheeks for about 45 seconds each.
+The Helix kit has clear instructions that make it easy for first-timers to use.
+The kit contains two swabs that you use to scrape the inside of your cheeks for about 45 seconds each.
 The scrapping triggers saliva production making sample collection much easier.
-Once you’ve collected the sample, you place the vials in the plastic bag provided and ship them back in the pre-addressed envelope.
-Shipping is not covered.
+Once you’ve collected the sample, place the vials in the plastic bag provided and ship them back in the pre-addressed envelope.
+The shipping cost is not covered.

 National Geographic Geno 2.0 tracks your ancestor’s migration patterns going back 200,000 years.
-You get in-depth reports and nifty interactive features that make it a joy.
+You get in-depth reports and nifty interactive features that make it a joy to use.
 The only downside is that the service focuses more on your ancestors than on your personal genetics.
 You might want to look elsewhere for more personal genetic data.